logo

 Preload mode

-Eager: the widget fires /challenge on page load, so by the time the user submits the attestation is always ready.
-The trade-off is one challenge request per pageview, regardless of whether the visitor ever submits.
-For a landing page with 100 000 monthly views but 5 000 submissions, that's a 20× hit on your request counter.
-Opt in only when your conversion funnel is thick enough to justify it — for instance on a single-purpose form page where most visitors do submit.
+Eager: the widget fires /challenge on page load, so by the time the user submits the response is always ready.
+The trade-off is one challenge per pageview, regardless of whether the visitor ever submits.
+For a landing page with 100 000 monthly views but 5 000 submissions, that's a 20× hit on your challenge counter.
+Opt in only when your conversion funnel is thick enough to justify it - for instance on a single-purpose form page where most visitors do submit.

 Setting the mode